Zeichen32/PiwikCustomOptOut/README.md

-# Custom Opt-Out Styles Piwik Plugin
+# Custom Opt-Out Styles Piwik / Matomo Plugin

+## Deprecation
+You no longer need this plugin to change the CSS Styles in your opt-out.
+All features this plugin provides can be found in the Matomo core features.
+This plugin will be keep available to not break any websites using this plugin.

 ## Description